 The first riders to reach the top of categorised climbs in the Tour are awarded a certain number of points according to their position across the summit.

 The climbs are categorised by a number, from 1 (difficult) to 4 (least difficult), and measured based on factors such as the climb’s length and gradient, with more points up for grabs on harder climbs.

-As well as categories 1–4, there are climbs listed as hors catégorie, which used to mean ‘uncategorised’ but now effectively refers to climbs that are more difficult than category 1.
+As well as categories 1 to 4, there are climbs listed as hors catégorie, which used to mean ‘uncategorised’ but now effectively refers to climbs that are more difficult than category 1.
 HC climbs carry the most points, while summit finishes – a stage that finishes atop a climb – are worth double points.